-(Mark One)

-X ANNUAL REPORT PURSUANT TO S SECURITIES EXCHANGE ACT OF

-For the fiscal year ende ed December 31, 2024

-OF ł

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file nu ımber 001-32597

-CF INDUSTRIES I HOLDINGS, INC.

-(Exact name of registrant a s specified in its charter)

-Delaware 20-2697511

-(State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-2375 Waterview Drive 60062

-Northbrook, Illinois (Zip Code)

-Northbrook, Illinois

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (847) 405-2400

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol(s) Name of each exchange on which registered common stock, par value \$0.01 per share CF New York Stock Exchange Securities reg gistered pursuant to section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-kn own seasoned issuer, as define ed in Rule 405 of the Securities Act.
-Yes 🗷 No 🗆 Indicate by check mark if the registrant is not require red to file reports pursuant to S Section 13 or Section 15(d) of the Act.
-Yes \Box No \blacksquare rter period that the registrant w be filed by Section 13 or 15(d) of the Securities Exchange Act vas required to file such reports), and (2) has been subject to 5 5 5 Interactive Data File required to be submitted pursuant to (or for such shorter period that the registrant was required to 5 0 erated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company fon amorging growt haam many indianta by ab aale m orly if the registrant has alaatad I not to use the extended transit ion nori ad for complying wit
+(Mark One) X ANNUAL REPORT PU SECURITIES EXCHA URSUANT TO SECTIO NGE ACT OF 1934 N 13 OR 15(d) OF THE For the fiscal year ended Decem ber 31, 2023 OR TRANSITION REPOR RT PURSUANT TO SEC NGE ACT OF 1934 CTION 13 OR 15(d) OF T HE For the transition perio od from to Co mmission file number 00 1-32597 USTRIES HOLD ame of registrant as specified · Delaware 20-269 7511 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer No. r Identification 2375 Waterview Drive 6000 62 Northbrook, Illinois (Zip C ode) (Address of principal executive office s) Registrant's teleph one number, including are ea code: (847) 405-2400 Securities registe ered pursuant to Section 12(b) or f the Act: Title of each class Trading symbol(s) Name of each exchange on which registered ock, par value \$0.01 per share CF New York Stoc Securities reg gistered pursuant to section 120 g) of the Act: None Indicate by ch eck mark if the registrant is a well-kn own seasoned issuer, as define d in Rule 405 of the Securities A act.
+Yes Z No □ Indicate by ch eck mark if the registrant is not requir red to file reports pursuant to S ection 13 or Section 15(d) of the Act.
+Yes □ No 🗷 of 1934 during the eck mark whether the registrant (1) has preceding 12 months (or for such shownents for the past 90 days.
+Yes 🗷 No for the past 90 days. ter period that the registrant w tion S-T ($\S232.405$ of this chapter) du Yes \blacksquare No \square company, or an em eck mark whether the registrant is a la erging growth company.
+See the defin company" in Rule 12b-2 of the Excha itions of "large accelerated fil Large accele erated Accelerated filer Non-accelerated filer □ Smaller reporting company Emerging growth company g growth company, indicate by check financial accounting standards provid tion period for complying with internal control ove eck mark whether the registrant has fiver financial reporting under Section 40 ued its audit report. e registered pursuant to Section 12(b) the correction of an error to previously ments of the registrant included - eck mark whether any of those error of the registrant's executive officers duri incentive-based compensation

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷
+Yes \square No 🗷

-The aggregate market value of the registrant's common stock held by non-affiliates as of June 30, 2024 (the last business day of the registrant's most recently completed second fiscal quarter), computed by reference to the closing sale price of the registrant's common stock, was \$13,288,724,410.
+The aggregate market value of the registrant's common stock held by non-affiliates as of June 30, 2023 (the last business day of the registrant's most recently completed second fiscal quarter), computed by reference to the closing sale price of the registrant's common stock, was \$13,335,083,067.

-169,536,803 shares of the registrant's common stock, par value \$0.01 per share, were outstanding as of January 31, 2025.
+188,337,896 shares of the registrant's common stock, par value \$0.01 per share, were outstanding as of January 31, 2024.